makendon/kits-dna/_posts/2024-09-07-building-kits-dna-post-1.md

 In upcoming posts on building `kits-dna` I’ll cover:

-- How to use an iPad or tablet to create a website
+- How to use an iPad or tablet to create a website1
 - How to customise the appearance of your site
 - Build Gotcha's on GitHub Pages
 - How to make your site look good on mobile